ALLDATA Europe Privacy Policy

 According to Art.
 20 GDPR, you have the right to receive your personal data, which you have provided to us, in a structured, common, and machine-readable format.
 In addition, you have the right to transfer this data to another controller to whom the personal data has been provided without hindrance from us, provided that

-• the processing is carried out with the aid of automated procedure
+- the processing is carried out with the aid of automated procedures

 In exercising this right, you also have the right to have your personal data transferred directly from one controller to another controller, insofar as this is technically feasible.
 This must not affect the freedoms and rights of other persons.